 The symbol you are trying to export, either with an EXPORT command in a steering file or with the --undefined and export command-line option, is not exported because of low visibility.

 - --override visibility.

-- --undefined and export=symbol.
+- --undefined_and_export=symbol.

-- EXPORT.
+- EXPORT steering file command.

 L6616E: Cannot increase size of RegionTable <sec_name> from <obj_name>